mnot/I-D/draft-nottingham-iab-age-restrictions.md

 ## Privacy and Security

-It is technically challenging to design an age restriction system that would be considered to meet the security and privacy requirements for Internet standards.
+It is technically challenging to design an age restriction system that exhibits the security and privacy properties expected of Internet standards.

-A system that exposes the list of services that a person uses to the entity that verifies their age puts that person at risk, because it allows the verifying entity to develop a profile of their Internet activity and track them.
-The risks here are similar to those seen on the Web, which the Internet standards community has spent considerable efforts in mitigating (see e.g., {{?RFC7258}}).
+A system that exposes the Internet services that a person uses to the a verifying entity puts that person at risk, because it allows the verifying entity to develop a profile of their Internet activity and track them.
+The risks here are similar to those seen on the Web, which the Internet standards community has expended considerable effort to mitigate (see e.g., {{?RFC7258}}).

 A system that exposes attributes of the person whose age is being verified to the service they are accessing also creates privacy and security risks for them, because many services do not need access to those attributes, and are likely to abuse them.
 For example, an age verification system that also exposes the country a person is a citizen of allows sites to discriminate against that attribute, which is beyond the purpose of age restriction.

-Exposing information about Internet users to third parties creates powerful incentives.
+Exposing information about Internet users to third parties -- whether verifiers, services, or others -- creates powerful incentives.
 In particular, commercial interests desire access to it to be able to track activity across the Internet so that this can be sold (to advertisers, insurers and others), and so they will use (and abuse) any facility that offers such information to learn about what people are doing.

 Critically, even small amounts of information can aid these purposes, because they can be aggregated with other information (like IP addresses, browser characteristics, and so on) to create a unique identifier for each Internet user.